-- 35. Director-General, Food Administration may issue temporary permits - 36.
+- 32. Food establishments to be licensed - 33.
+Licensing of hawkers operating from stalls, etc. - 34.
+Licensing of itinerant hawkers - 35.
+Director-General may issue temporary permits - 36.
 Licences for private markets - 37.
 Persons with infectious diseases not to carry on business - 38.
 Unauthorised structures - 39.
 Cleanliness of markets and stalls - 40.
 Articles of food unfit for human consumption - 41.
-Cleanliness of vehicles, equipment, etc. - Penalties for offences under this Part 41A. - 42.
-Notice to attend Court - 42A.
-Regulations for this Part
+Cleanliness of vehicles, equipment, etc. - 41A.
+Penalties for offences under this Part - 42.
+Notice to attend Court